travel lessons

 3) Choice of zoom is as important as perspective.
 You probably chose your subject based on the emotional response you have to it.
 Choose your zoom to show those features, and only those features, that triggered your emotional response, without distractions.

-6) Everyone can take photos, and someone can take a photo of anything in the world.
-So, if you are uninspired by your usual subjects at your current locale, shoot less or change your subjects, not your standards.
+7) Everyone can take photos, and someone can take a photo of anything in the world.
+So, if you are uninspired by your usual subjects at your current locale, shoot less or change your subjects; do not relax your standards.

 Latin America